40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 Handy Tic Tac

-If you’re someone who uses Tic Tac’s on the daily, make sure to keep those containers because they are extremely handy.
+If you’re someone who uses Tic Tacs on the daily, make sure to keep those containers, because they are extremely handy long after you finish the contents.
 While you can use it to keep a bunch of other stuff, keeping spices in those containers are great for camping trips.

 They will hold more than enough for you to season your food with!
 Plus, it’s small and easy to carry and won’t take too much space.
 All you need to remember is to label them so that it’s easier to cook later on.
 Trust us when we say that even though you can tell the difference at home, once you are at the site you won’t be able to tell what is salt and sugar.